MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step3.md

 [Step 4 »](install-ata-step4.md)

 ## Step 3.
 Download the ATA Gateway setup package
 After configuring the domain connectivity settings you can download the ATA Gateway setup package.
 The ATA Gateway can be installed on a dedicated server or on a domain controller.
 If you install it on a domain controller, it will be installed as an ATA Lightweight Gateway.
-For more information on the ATA Lightweight Gateway, see.
+For more information on the ATA Lightweight Gateway, see [ATA Architecture](/advanced-threat-analytics/understand/ata-architecture).

 To download the ATA Gateway package: